databricks/spark-deep-learning/docs/README.md

     $ SKIP_API=1 ./jekyll build
     # Serve content locally on port 4000
     $ ./jekyll serve --watch
-    # Build the site with extra features used on the live page
-    $ PRODUCTION=1 ./jekyll build

 Note that `SPARK_HOME` must be set to your local Spark installation in order to generate the docs.